Have you always dreamed of hunting in the Dark Continent? These are the top 10 animals to hunt in Africa.

 When making this list, I tried to choose to species that are most often hunted by American hunters in Africa.
 Though the species of animals on this list tend to be the most popular, the list is not intended to merely be a list of the 10 most common animals to hunt in Africa.
 Instead, I tried to make it a combination of the animals that are most commonly associated with Africa (sorry, no Giant Forest Hogs on this list) while at the same time trying to find a group of animals that is representative of the diverse ecosystems present in the 5 most popular African countries to hunt.

-Check out our choices for the top 10 animals to hunt in Africa, and let us know what other animal species we should have included.
+Check out our choices for the top 10 animals to hunt in Africa.

 All images via Wikimedia